For HEFCE funding purposes, we define this as the period between 1 August of one year to 31 July of the next.

 Degree above bachelors level such as masters degree or doctorate.

 Higher education courses are programmes leading to qualifications, or credits which can be counted towards qualifications, which are above the standard of GCE A-levels or other Level 3 qualifications.
-They include degree courses, postgraduate courses and Higher National Diplomas, among others.
+They include degree courses, postgraduate courses and sub-degree courses such as those leading to HNCs or HNDs.

 The Higher Education Academy works to help universities, colleges and others to deliver the best possible learning experience for all students.
-The academy was formed in 2004 from a merger of the Institute for Learning and Teaching in Higher Education, the Learning and Teaching Support Network (LTSN), and the TQEF National Co-ordination Team.
+The academy was formed in 2004 from a merger of the Institute for Learning and Teaching in Higher Education, the Learning and Teaching Support Network (LTSN), and the Teaching Quality Enhancement Fund (TQEF) National Co-ordination Team.

 Higher education corporation